 Wood sorrel, part of the oxalis family of plants, is a common weed throughout North America.
 It's high in vitamin C and has a pleasant lemony flavor.
 If you've had sheep sorrel before, it's flavor profile can be compared to that.

 You can munch on the leaves raw or add them to a salad to add a hint of lemon.
 They also pair well with seafood and wild game.
 When preparing wood sorrel, pick off the flowers, leaves, and seed pods.
 All of these can be eaten, but young shoots are better and tough stems should be discarded.

 If you find purslane growing in the sidewalk cracks, don't toss it in the yard waste pile!
 Purslane, also known as Portulaca oleracea, is high in Omega-3 fatty acids.
 Fatty acids are important for a healthy heart and nervous system, so tossing out purslane would be like tossing out a bottle of fish oil supplements.
 In Chinese medicine, purslane was used to heal inflammation and treat gastrointestinal issues such as diarrhea.
 So in a pinch, you might be happy you kept it around.

 Purslane is slightly sour with a lemony taste.
 When munching on it, know that it is a succulent so the leaves are crisp.
 Cook it, eat it raw or pickle it if you like.
 While it tends to grow abundantly in the cracks of the sidewalk, urban sidewalks are not the cleanest place.
-When foraging purslane, stick to your backyard instead.
+When foraging this edible weed, stick to your backyard instead.

 5. Lamb's Quarters

 In a pristine landscape, you might find lamb's quarters to be invasive.
 Also known as goosefoot and pigweed, it can crowd other plants in the garden.
 While you may not be fond of the looks, lamb's quarters is totally edible.
-In fact, it's not only edible, but it's healthy!
+In fact, it's not only edible, it's also healthy!

-Not to be confused with the delicious cooking banana, plantains are a highly common, healthy weed that's probably flourishing in your backyard.
+Not to be confused with the delicious cooking banana, plantains are a highly common, healthy edible weed that's probably flourishing in your backyard.
 Native to Europe, plantain was brought to North America by European settlers.
 Since then, this invasive species is practically everywhere.